meilfang/LMFD-PAD/README.md

 # LMFD-PAD
 ---
 ## Note
-This is the official repository of the paper: LMFD-PAD: Learnable Multi-level Frequency Decomposition and Hierarchical Attention Mechanism for Generalized Face Presentation Attack Detection.
+This is the official repository of the accepted at WACV 2022: LMFD-PAD: Learnable Multi-level Frequency Decomposition and Hierarchical Attention Mechanism for Generalized Face Presentation Attack Detection.
 The paper can be found in [here](https://arxiv.org/abs/2109.07950).

 ## Pipeline Overview
 ![overview](images/workflow.png)